 Scope: Swimming Pools, Spas, Hot Tubs, and Other Treated Recreational Waters

-Businesses must strictly adhere to the physical distancing guidelines, enhanced cleaning and
+Until May 28, businesses must strictly adhere to the physical distancing guidelines, enhanced cleaning and

 disinfection practices, and enhanced workplace safety practices provided in the “Guidelines for All Business Sectors” document.
 If businesses choose to open, they must adhere to the following additional requirements for outdoor operations:

 - Post signage at the entrance that states that no one with a fever or symptoms of COVID-19, a positive diagnostic test for the virus that causes COVID-19 in the prior ten days, or known exposure to a COVID-19 case in the prior 14 days, is permitted in the establishment.

 - Post signage to provide public health reminders regarding physical distancing, gatherings, options for high-risk individuals, and staying home if sick (samples at bottom of this document).

 - Facilities that operate water slides must ensure physical distancing of at least ten feet between patrons who are not members of the same Family as defined in Executive Order 72 while waiting in line to use the slide.